mdn/content/files/en-us/web/api/gpurenderpassencoder/index.md

 - {{domxref("GPURenderPassEncoder.setIndexBuffer", "setIndexBuffer()")}} {{Experimental_Inline}}

-  - : Sets the current {{domxref("GPUBuffer")}} that willl provide index data for subsequent drawing commands.
+  - : Sets the current {{domxref("GPUBuffer")}} that will provide index data for subsequent drawing commands.

 - {{domxref("GPURenderPassEncoder.setPipeline", "setPipeline()")}} {{Experimental_Inline}}
   - : Sets the {{domxref("GPURenderPipeline")}} to use for this render pass.